 Owners do not have rights to players who are not on either their team’s AAA or Major League roster.

-Players are the property of the team they first play for, at either the AAA or Major League level.
+Players are the property of the team they first play for in a given seaston at either the AAA or Major League level.

 No post-Opening Day real life transactions affect the rights to ASFBL players.

 Players who accrue statistics but quit or are ineligible in real life will continue to be eligible in ASFBL, although that eligibility may be appealed to the League Arbitrator.
 Dead players cannot be used.

 All owners have two ASFBL rosters: the “Active Roster” includes all the players that are eligible for use in a given week and the “Inactive Roster” includes all other players that the Owner has the rights to.
 Active roster size will follow actual MLB rules; in the 2022 season it will start with 28 players, contract to 26 on May 1, and is limited to 13 pitchers after May 1.